Identity Discourses

 • Anticipatory Socialization (Robert Merton, 1940s) – the processes by which one transforms from an outsider to an insider in a social group – through, e.g., becoming familiar with the culture, adopting appropriate behaviors, assuming prevalent attitudes, establishing relationships, and taking on a meaningful role

-• Attachment Theory (John Bowlby, 1960s) – Attachment Theory explores the nature of bonds formed by children with other humans and the role of those bonds in cognitive, emotional, and social development.
+• Attachment Theory (John Bowlby, 1950s) – Attachment Theory explores the nature of bonds formed by children with other humans and the role of those bonds in cognitive, emotional, and social development.
 The phrase has been applied to a wide range of specific theories that are rooted in such varied discourses as Classical Conditioning, Operant Conditioning, Cognitive Developmentalisms, and Psychoanalytic Theories.
 Overwhelmingly, these theories emphasize attachments in the first few years of life, especially with the mother.
 Bowlby is perhaps most prominently associated with Attachment Theory.
 His version was grounded in the assertion that attachment should be understood in terms of evolution, as a survival advantage afforded to the infant.
+Associate discourses and constructs include:

 • Conformist Social Learning – the tendency for cultures to evolve toward homogeneity among their citizens – that is, for individual identity to be more a reflection of cultural situation than a personal invention or self-creation